 - 1. Press the control+U keys. - 2.
-Click on the [RealDrums] toolbar button and select RealDrums Picker Dialog.

-3. Right-click (or double-click) on the Drums track button at the top of the main screen and choose RealDrums in the menu.

-4. Right-click (or double-click) on the Drums track in the Mixer and choose RealDrums in the menu.

-Bass

-5. RealDrums can be added to any track, not just the Drums track, so you can have more than one drums track.
+Click on the [RealDrums] toolbar button and select RealDrums Picker Dialog. - 3.
+Right-click (or double-click) on the Drums track button at the top of the main screen and choose RealDrums in the menu. - 4.
+Right-click (or double-click) on the Drums track in the Mixer and choose RealDrums in the menu. - 5.
+RealDrums can be added to any track, not just the Drums track, so you can have more than one drums track.
 To do this, right-click on the track button and select Choose RealDrums.

-O Drums 1 Drums 2 Guitar

-When there are multiple drums tracks, they will be automatically called Drums 1, Drums 2 etc.